Hi friends, in this article, I am explaining the vacuum circuit breaker working principle and construction and hoping you will like my article.

-The high vacuum has high dielectric strength and the current interruption in high vacuum occurs at the first current zero.
-These two properties of high vacuum make the vacuum circuit breakers more efficient, less bulky, and cheaper in cost.
+The high vacuum has a high dielectric strength, and the current interruption in high vacuum occurs at the first current zero.
+These two properties of high vacuum make the vacuum circuit breakers more efficient, less bulky, and cheaper.

 Vacuum Circuit Breaker Construction

 It has a very simple construction in comparison to an air circuit breaker or oil circuit breaker.
 In a vacuum circuit breaker (VCB) current carrying contacts are separated in the vacuum.
-The separation of contacts and interruption of arc occur in a vacuum chamber in the VCB which is known as vacuum interrupter.
+The separation of contacts and interruption of arc occurs in a vacuum chamber in the VCB, which is known as vacuum interrupter.